SpotJobs Holdings Pty Ltd ABN 91 628 670 351

 - 5 GENERAL CONDITIONS

-- (a) By accepting these Terms of Service, the Student is granted a limited, non-exclusive and revocable licence to access and use the Platform, in accordance with these Terms of Service.
+- (a) By accepting these Terms of Service, the Student is granted a limited, non-exclusive and revocable licence to access and use the Course Materials and/or Platform, in accordance with these Terms of Service.

 - (b) The Company may issue the licence to the Student on the further terms or limitations as it sees fit.

-- (c) The Company may revoke or suspend the Student's licence in its absolute discretion for any reason that it sees fit, including for breach of the terms and conditions in these Terms of Service by the Student.
+- (c) The Company may revoke or suspend the Student’s licence for breach of any of the terms and conditions in these Terms of Service by the Student.

 Modification of Terms

-- (a) The terms of these Terms of Service may be updated by the Company from time-to-time.
+- (a) The terms and conditions of these Terms of Service may be updated by the Company from time-to-time by giving the Student reasonable written notice, provided however that such updates shall not prevent the Student undertaking any Course for which the Student has already been enrolled.

 The Student agrees and accepts that the Platform is:

-- i Hosted by the Company and shall only be installed, accessed and maintained by the Company, accessed using the internet or other connection to the servers operated by the Company and is not available ‘locally' from the Student's systems; and
+- i Hosted by the Company and/or the Course Provider and shall only be installed, accessed and maintained by the Company and/or Course Provider, accessed using the internet or other connection to the servers operated by the Company and is not available ‘locally’ from the Student’s systems; and

-- ii Managed and supported by the Company from the servers operated by the Company and that no ‘back-end' access to the Platform is available to the Student unless expressly agreed in writing.
+- ii No ‘back-end’ access to the Platform is available to the Student unless expressly agreed in writing.

 - (b) As a hosted and managed service, the Company reserves the right to upgrade, maintain, tune, backup, amend, add or remove features, redesign, improve or otherwise alter the Platform.